terra-money/docs/docs/migration/exchange-faq.md

 No changes. if you are using the old tx format, the only thing you need to do is change the “bank/MsgSend” to “cosmos-sdk/MsgSend”.

-### Is there any change to the broadcast interface for Terra classic or Terra 2.0?
+### Is there any change to the broadcast interface for Terra Classic or Terra 2.0?

 No, the broadcast interface is the same.